Giants to Retain Defensive Coordinator Patrick Graham

 Still, the defense did a good enough job to keep the offense in most of the games played before things ultimately slipped away.

 Daboll reportedly has selected several assistants already to join his new coaching staff. thus far he's reportedly hired Bobby Johnson as his offensive line coach and Shea Tierney as the quarterbacks coach.
-In addition to Graham, he's also retaining special teams coordinator Thomas McGaughey and defensive backs coach Jerome Henderson.
+He's also retaining special teams coordinator Thomas McGaughey and defensive backs coach Jerome Henderson.

 Join the Giants Country Community